Forecast: Heading into 'perfect storm’ for travel fraud

-This year, baby boomers will take 4-5 leisure trips, spending over $6,600, according to an AARP Travel survey.
+This year, baby boomers will take 4 to 5 leisure trips, spending over $6,600, according to an AARP Travel survey.
 Last year, all U.S. consumers spent $761 billion on domestic and international leisure travel according to the U.S. Travel Association.

 This is a high-revenue industry, and with the arrival of the summer travel season it’s moving into a peak period, Add in the fact that many travel services require advance payments, and we’re heading into the perfect storm for travel fraud.